Away Luggage Review

-In this Away luggage review, I highlighted that Away suitcases are guaranteed by a lifetime warranty.
-This warranty covers any damage to the wheels, shell, handles, zippers or anything else that affects the functional use of the luggage.
+In this Away luggage review, I highlighted that Away suitcases are guaranteed with a lifetime warranty.
+This warranty covers any damage to the wheels, shell, handles, zippers, or anything else that affects the functional use of the luggage.

 Another important note for this Away luggage review: part of this deal is that the company will repair anything that breaks, by fixing or replacing it.
 This applies to defects in manufacturing and parts, of course, not ill-treatment.

 The Mini and all personal items or interior organization products are subject to a one-year warranty.
 These items are meant to be protected by your suitcase, so the same lifetime warranty does not apply.

 Beyond this Away luggage review, you can get in touch with the company through these methods:

 - Away Luggage Instagram: @away

 - Twitter: @away